If the HVAC system isn’t performing the way it used to do as brand new, it may be time for a replacement. Yes! Replacement, not repairing.

 Installation complexity and accessibility

-If the old HVAC unit is old enough and requires ample customization since they are installed in difficult-to-access places, a small attic, or an attic with blown-in insulation, it will increase the replacement cost.
-The more difficult and enhanced the replacement process, the more expensive the replacement cost you can charge.
+If the old HVAC unit is old enough and requires ample customization because of numerous factors like they are installed in difficult-to-access places, a small attic, or an attic with blown-in insulation, it will increase the HVAC unit replacement costs.
+The more difficult and enhanced the HVAC unit replacement process, the more expensive the replacement cost you can charge.

 Removal and disposal